erkinalp/crowdchurn/TRADEMARK_GUIDELINES.md

 Unacceptable: I have seventeen Gumroad, Inc.s running in my lab.

-Always use a trademark as an adjective modifying a noun.
+Always use a trademark as an adjective modifying a noun, unless absolutely required by your language's grammar.

 Unacceptable: This is a Gumroad, Inc.
 Acceptable: This is a Gumroad, Inc. software application.